IDMNYU/IDMPEDALS/docs/pedals.md

 <details>
 	<summary>More Info...</summary>

 This pedal produces a simple [chorus](https://en.wikipedia.org/wiki/Chorus_(audio_effect)) effect by shifting the pitch of the incoming signal up and down via a modulating delay line; this signal is then mixed back in with the original to create the illusion of an ensemble sound.
+Analog chorus effects were developed to take advantage of [bucket brigade devices](https://en.wikipedia.org/wiki/Bucket-brigade_device) - inexpensive integrated circuits which allowed for analog delay lines, and became popular as pedals, rackmount studio gear, and as effects integrated into instrument amplifiers.
+Chorus effects simulate the sound of multiple instruments playing the same line - the small variations in timing and tuning create a more lush sound (e.g. a string orchestra versus a solo violin).

 The key **gen~** operator behind this pedal is the **delay** (colored in blue) which, as its name suggests, is a digital delay line, implemented as an array of memory storage where the write pointer moves through in a loop, with the read pointer a certain amount behind - this distance is the actual delay.
 The arguments to the **delay** operator are its maximum length in *samples* and the number of *taps* (outputs - here only 1).
 The signal to be delayed goes into the left inlet of the operator; the actual desired delay time is the value in the right inlet.